learn-co-curriculum/reading-ios-nsdictionary/README.md

 ```
 It looks like she didn't stay mad at us forever.

-<a href='https://learn.co/lessons/reading-ios-nsdictionary' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/reading-ios-nsdictionary' title='Key-value Pairing: NSDictionary'>Key-value Pairing: NSDictionary</a> on Learn.co and start learning to code for free.</p>